soccin/scRNA/README.md

 # scRNA Version 4

-## Branch dev/SAIL
+## Branch Master

-Version to work with output from SAIL.
-Working on merging back with master
+Merged in version to work with output from SAIL.

 ## Summary